Are you on a quest for an active, fun neighborhood, with a splash of old-world charm? Denver Highlands is a must-visit.

-It’s rising popularity is attributed to: close knit community, walkability, tons of eateries and diverse demographics.
+Its rising popularity is attributed to a close-knit community, walkability, tons of eateries, and diverse demographics.

 A two-mile jaunt across South Platte River to the city of Denver, Colorado; three pedestrian bridges connect Highlands with Denver.
 Positioned on a hill, Highlands overlooks downtown Denver.